apocaliss92/scrypted-advanced-notifier/README.md

 - `Notifiers`: notifiers to notify
 - `Open sensors`: sensors that must be open to trigger a notification
 - `Closed sensors`: sensors that must be closed to trigger a notification
+- `Alarm modes`: alarm modes to be active to enable this rule (only available for activation AlarmSystem)
 - `Actions`: actions that will be shown on the notification.
 Rendering will vary depending on the notifier.
 For HA will be an actionable notification, for pushover will be additional links in the text.
 Both of them require homeassistant to work, the same event will be triggered with the specified action type
 - `Devices`: Only available for `Always` and `Schedule` activations.
 Devices for which notification is active
 - `Day - Start time - End time`: properties required for the `Schedule` activation